Zilliqa/ZIP/zips/zip-19.md

 ## Migration of contract state

-A new set of smart contracts will be deployed and populated with the states from the phase 1 staking contracts.
-Both remote state read and populate transition will be used to populate the phase 1.1 staking contracts.
+A new set of smart contracts will be deployed and populated with the states from the Phase 1 staking contracts.
+Both remote state read and populate transitions will be used to populate the Phase 1.1 staking contracts.

 ### 1. Migration using remote state read
-For maps with no user defined ADTs, remote state read will be used to read the states from the phase 1 contract and populate it into the phase 1.1 contract.
-The following map will be populated using this mechanism.
+For maps with no user defined ADTs, remote state read will be used to read the states from the Phase 1 contract and populate it into the Phase 1.1 contract.
+The following maps will be populated using this mechanism.
-- comm_for_ssn
+- `comm_for_ssn`
-- deposit_amt_deleg
+- `deposit_amt_deleg`
-- ssn_deleg_amt
+- `ssn_deleg_amt`
-- buff_deposit_deleg
+- `buff_deposit_deleg`
-- direct_deposit_deleg
+- `direct_deposit_deleg`
-- last_withdraw_cycle_deleg
+- `last_withdraw_cycle_deleg`
-- last_buf_deposit_cycle_deleg
+- `last_buf_deposit_cycle_deleg`
-- deleg_stake_per_cycle
+- `deleg_stake_per_cycle`
-- withdrawal_pending
+- `withdrawal_pending`

 ### 2. Migration using populate transition
-For the remaining of the maps,p the `populate*` transitions will be use to manually populate each map.
+For the remaining of the maps, the `populate*` transitions will be use to manually populate each map.

 ### 3. Cleaning up of map with empty entries
-As phase 1 contract states contain nested maps with empty entries, `clean*` transition will be used after the population to clean up any empty maps.
+As Phase 1 contract states contain nested maps with empty entries, `clean*` transitions will be used after the population to clean up any empty maps.

 ### Duration needed
 The whole migration and verification of migration is expected to take up to 7 days to complete.
 Upon completion of the verification by the team, we will unpause the staking contract